Whenever I say "I'm a photographer," 9 times out of 10 the immediate response I get is, "oh, do you do weddings?"

 It's a legitimate response, considering that people will always be getting married, wanting beautiful photographs of the day, and willing to pay for quality coverage of every once-in-a-lifetime detail.
 From a business perspective, if you're going to jump on the risky bandwagon of an art-focussed career, wedding photography is probably the safest bet in terms of profitability.
 So why did I choose otherwise?

-First of all, I want to be clear that I am in absolutely no way bashing wedding photography with this post!
+I want to be clear that I am in absolutely no way bashing wedding photographers with this post!
 I respect and admire photographers in all industries for honing the varying areas of expertise required in their genres.
 Whether it's commercial, newborn, fashion, food, real estate, family, or any other field, photographers need special training and abilities to succeed.
 Weddings just happen to be what the mind instinctively jumps to whenever one mentions photography.

 Ok you caught me, YES there are always exceptions to the rule...